Pat9801356463/FinSaathi/README.md

 # FinSaathi — Financial Inclusion for Bharat’s Next Billion 🇮🇳

 ## 📜 Overview
-**FinSaathi** is a conceptual product prototype designed to bridge the financial gap for underserved communities in India’s Tier 2/3 cities and informal workforce.
+**FinSaathi** is conceptual product prototype designed to bridge the financial gap for underserved communities in India’s Tier 2/3 cities and informal workforce.
 The solution focuses on delivering **accessible micro-credit, savings, and insurance tools** through a **gamified, community-driven platform** tailored to users with low financial literacy and limited digital trust.

 ---